hashgraph/guardian/docs/demo-guide/verra-redd+-demo-guide.md

 * **Project Proponent**
 * **VVB**

 2\.
-After running the installation commands, open a tab on your browser and navigate to [http://localhost:3000/](http://localhost:3000).
-Typically, the way we start the reference implementation demonstration is by logging in as the Verra.
+After running the installation commands, open a tab on your browser and navigate to [http://localhost:3000/](http://localhost:3000/).
+Typically, the way we start the reference implementation demonstration is by logging in as Verra.
 Click the Demo Admin Panel drop-down located in the upper right-hand corner of the login screen and select the Verra user.&#x20;

 ![](../.gitbook/assets/Verra\_1.png)